Go Back

 • 1 15-ounce can diced tomatoes

-• 1 7.5-ounce small can tomato sauce
+• 1 7.5-ounce tomato sauce (small can)

 • 1 small can El Pato Mexican tomato sauce